 - Change Tampons Frequently During Menstruation

 The pH of blood is slightly alkaline.
-Avoid keeping on your tampons or sanitary pads for too long as the standing blood may increase the pH of your vagina.
+Avoid using your feminine hygiene products, like tampons or sanitary pads, for too long as the standing blood may increase the pH of your vagina.
+Keep switching them out for news ones to maintain your pH balance down there.
 Even those tampons that claim to be pH balanced do not significantly control the vaginal pH, according to a study (18), (19).